DRIVER-EU/test-bed-design/doc/introduction.md

 # 1. Introduction

-In the Crisis Management (CM) domain, practitioners need to be prepared for the unexpected: based on past experience and the local incidents they had to deal with, they develop a gut feeling for the things that did not go so well.
+In the Crisis Management (CM) domain, practitioners need to be prepared for the unexpected: based on past experience and the local incidents they had to deal with, they develop a feeling for the things that did not go so well.
 As with most incidents many lives are involved, they are continuously looking for solutions to improve their response and preparedness.

-Within the [DRIVER+ project](http://www.driver-project.eu), a Trial Guidance Methodology (TGM) and tools are developed to help practitioners translate their gut feeling to practical solutions to their problems.
-The Test-bed is a suite of software tools and services that enables solutions and simulators in the Crisis Management (CM) domain to easily exchange information.
+Within the [DRIVER+ project](http://www.driver-project.eu), a Trial Guidance Methodology (TGM, see also deliverable D922.21, "Trial guidance methodology and guidance tool specifications (version 1)".) and tools are developed to help resolve the needs of practitioners through a systematic and pragmatic approach.
+The Test-bed infrastructure is a suite of software tools and services that enables solutions and simulators in the Crisis Management (CM) domain to easily exchange information.
 This allows end-users in the CM domain to Trial solutions, and see if they address their gaps.
 Additionally,it can be used to support training exercises as well.

-The simplified process to Trial solutions goes like this:
+The simplified DRIVER+ TGM process to Trial solutions is like this.
+For a more detailed discussion, see deliverable D922.21):

 1. PREPARATION PHASE:

-   - The gut feeling is matched with one of the well-known crisis management gaps, as experienced by many of their colleagues, e.g. *How to get a real-time and dynamic overview of the position of all personnel?*.
+   - The operational issues practitioners experience are matched with one or more of the well-known crisis management gaps, as experienced by many of their colleagues, e.g. *How to get a real-time and dynamic overview of the position of all personnel?*.
    - These gaps, in turn, are still too generic to address, and are made more specific, leading to so-called 'research questions', e.g. *Which Situational Awareness-increasing solution fits best with our mode of operation?*
    - Existing solutions are reviewed and selected.
 Some solutions can even be tried out standalone using the Test-bed and an existing mini-scenario.
+   - Based on the selected solutions, gaps and research questions, a data collection plan is developed: what kind of data does the Trial need to generate to enable a valid evaluation at the end of the Trial.
    - A scenario is developed that puts these solutions to the test.
 This includes selecting and connecting simulators of a fictive incident, e.g. a flooding simulator, and other simulators to create a realistic environment, e.g. a traffic simulator.
    - Selected solutions and existing legacy systems are connected to the Test-bed, so they can receive input from the simulators as well as each other.